LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

 Content

-- Does your introduction ...
+- Does your introduction

-  ... catch the reader's attention (with a hook)
+  ... catch the reader's attention (with a **hook**)?

-  for **FOSBOS** students: ... lead up to a paraphrase of the essay question as a direct or indirect question
+  _for **FOSBOS** students:_ ... lead up to a paraphrase
+  of the essay question as a direct or indirect question?

-  for **everyone else**: ... lead up to a thesis statement, which sums up your opinion about the subject on which you were asked
+  _for **everyone else**:_ ... lead up to a thesis statement, which sums up the different perspectives you were asked to discuss?

 - You present **two perspectives on an issue with compelling[^1] arguments** and answer the question you were asked / **fulfil the task you were given**.